Mindy McAlindon

 Mindy McAlindon is an American politician who has represented Arkansas' 10th House district as a Republican member of the Arkansas House of Representatives since January 9, 2023.

 Electoral history

 McAlindon was elected on November 8, 2022, in the 2022 Arkansas House of Representatives election against Democratic opponent Kate Schaffer.
 She assumed office on January 9, 2023.

 Biography

 McAlindon is a Christian.
 She earned a Bachelor of Science in engineering, economics, and mathematics in 1989 from Vanderbilt University, followed by a Master of Business Administration from Indiana University Bloomington in 1993.

+McAlindon also serves as a committeewoman to the Republican National Committee where she serves on the budget committee.